villares/arc_tangents_and_bezier_studies/README.md

 > from sketch-a-day project, [sketch_2020_09_26a](https://github.com/villares/sketch-a-day/tree/main/2020/sketch_2020_09_26a)

-This repository contains the product of my studies trying to work with arcs, bezier approximations of arcs, most functions were made initially on Processing Python mode, and now work with [py5](http://py5. ixora.io).
-Some will work with [pyp5js](berinhard.github.io/pyp5js/) too, and I have ported `b_arc` for Processing Java and p5js.
+This repository contains the product of my studies trying to work with arcs, bezier approximations of arcs and tangents.
+Most functions were made initially on Processing Python mode and now work with [py5](http://py5. ixora.io).
+Some will work with [pyp5js](berinhard.github.io/pyp5js/) too, and I have ported `b_arc` for Processing Java and p5js. *You are wellcome to help porting more stuff!*

-I have added very little new ideas here, most of my findings & previous studies were moved into the `PRIOR_ART` folder, I tried to attribute stuff with links.
+I have added very little new ideas here, you can look at the findings & previous studies I moved into the `PRIOR_ART` folder.
+I tried to attribute stuff with links.
 Please note that the most recent (and maybe unstable?) version of the Python functions shown here are kept at this other repository: [github.com/villares/villares](https://github.com/villares/villares).
 You will probably want to get [`arcs.py`](https://github.com/villares/villares/blob/main/arcs.py) and [`line_geometry.py`](https://github.com/villares/villares/blob/main/line_geometry.py) it depends on.

 ### Bezier approximation of an arc